 (b) the cancellation of the incorporation does not affect the winding up.

-36. Vesting of property on failure to implement a distribution plan or cancellation
+36. Failure to implement distribution plan, consequences of

 (1) Where the committee of an incorporated association fails to implement a distribution plan when required to do so under section 33(7)(b) or the Commissioner has made a declaration under section 33(10) or the incorporation of an incorporated association (not being an incorporated association the winding up of which commenced before the cancellation) is cancelled under section 35 —